The Hamilton Naturalists’ Club is hosting a tree / shrub planting at their Vinemount Meadows Sanctuary on

 From Monday February 20th – Monday March 20th, we are hosting a Love Your Conifer event.
 Take a photo of your favourite evergreen and tell us why you love it.

 Prizes to be won!
-Email your photo to: firstname.lastname@example.org
+Email your photo and story to: firstname.lastname@example.org

 Thanks to the Beach Council, residents and community members who came out to our Jan 10th, 2017 meeting.